Gayatrimallick1/Demo-1/README.md

 # Demo-1
-This is my first Git Reposito,,ry
+This is my first Git Repository
+Athor- Gayatri Mallick